 Transects

-Chrissie Ward in Nelson has been walking a transect regularly since 2009.
-Her walk is around and the decline in (a) monarch butterflies and (b) overall Lepidoptera species over this period is alarming.
+Chrissie Ward has been walking a transect regularly since 2009 starting each year in October and continuing until the end of March.
+Her walk is around the streets of Nelson, and when looking at the results of her transect the decline in (a) monarch butterflies and (b) overall Lepidoptera species over this period is alarming.

-The long-term monitoring of our butterflies through recording transects will be very useful and we will train you to do this... whether it's a 1 km or 10 km walk, close to your home or somewhere where you walk regularly.
-We have an app. set up to help you keep records.
-The important thing is being consistent over a number of years that you walk your transect.
+The long-term monitoring of our butterflies through recording transects will be very useful and we will train you to do this... whether it's a 1 km or 10 km walk, close to your home or somewhere else where you walk regularly.
+There is an app. set up to help you keep records.
+The important thing is being consistent over the years that you walk your transect.

 Nelson Transect Data Chart, March 2026